Meg Ryan

 A still from Sleepless in Seattle

 Alongside Jean Reno and Timothy Hutton, she starred in the adventurous comedy "French Kiss", and with Nicolas Cage, she portrayed a profound love in the film "City of Angels".
-After this film, laden with sensuality and platonic love, Ryan was labeled "America’s Sweetheart".
+After this film, rich with sensuality and platonic love, Ryan earned the title "America's Sweetheart".

 Meg Ryan in City of Angels